 Risk factors for adnexal torsion include the following:

 Benign tumors are more likely to cause torsion than malignant ones.
-Torsion of normal adnexa, which is rare, is more common among children than adults.
+Torsion of normal adnexa, which is rare, is more common among children and adolescents than adults (1 General reference Adnexal torsion is twisting of the ovary and sometimes the fallopian tube, interrupting the arterial supply and causing ischemia.
+Symptoms include severe pelvic pain, often with nausea and vomiting... read more ).

 Typically, one ovary is involved, but sometimes the fallopian tube is also involved.
 Adnexal torsion can cause peritonitis.